ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The web development landscape continues to evolve, and as we move through 2025, Next.js and React are setting new standards for modern…</blockquote>

 <h3>4.
-Why Next.js Leads the Future of Web Development in 2025 🌐 - <a href="https://medium.com/front-end-weekly/why-next-js-leads-the-future-of-web-development-in-2025-eb1a52a3931e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 Best React Libraries You Should Try in 2025 - <a href="https://medium.com/lets-code-future/top-10-best-react-libraries-you-should-try-in-2025-3bb0db2ecffa" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Weekly`**
+✍️ **posted by `let’s Code Future`**

-<blockquote>As we step into 2025, the web development landscape is witnessing a significant shift, with frameworks like Next.js leading the charge…</blockquote>
+<blockquote>Hey there, fellow developers!
+I’m Sachin, and today I want to share some of my favorite React component libraries that can make your…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>